PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 * :attr:`pagerduty.RestApiV2Client.rpost`: Send a POST request, wrapping the request entity / unwrapping the response entity
 * :attr:`pagerduty.RestApiV2Client.rput`: Send a PUT request, wrapping the request entity / unwrapping the response entity

-Classic Patterns
-****************
-Typically (but not for all endpoints), the key ("wrapper name") is named after the last or second to last node of the URL's path.
-The wrapper name is a singular noun for an individual resource or plural for a collection of resources.
-As of v5.0.0, the above methods support endpoints where that pattern does not apply.
-In versions prior to v5.0.0, they may only be used on APIs that follow these conventions, and will run into ``KeyError`` when used on endpoints that do not.

 Special Cases
 *************
-On endpoints that do not wrap entities, however, the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method.
-This is necessary to avoid discarding features of the response schema.
+There are some API endpoints that do not follow preexisting API schema conventions for entity wrapping, and are said to not have entity wrapping.
+On all such endpoints, the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method, and the details of request and response schemas are are left to the end user to extract and use as desired.
+Moreover, on all endpoints that lack entity wrapping, pagination is not supported, i.e.

-The configuration that this client uses to decide if entity wrapping is enabled for an endpoint or not is stored in the module variable :attr:`pagerduty.ENTITY_WRAPPER_CONFIG` and generally follows this rule: *If the endpoint's response body or expected request body contains only one property that points to all the content of the requested resource, entity wrapping is enabled for the endpoint.* The only exception is for resource collection endpoints that support pagination, where response bodies have additional pagination control properties like ``more`` but only one content-bearing property that wraps the collection of results.
+:attr`pagerduty.RestAPIV2Client.iter_all` cannot be used with them.

+Examples
+********
-This rule also applies to endpoints like ``POST /business_services/{id}/subscribers`` where the response is wrapped differently than the request.
-One can still pass the content to be wrapped via the ``json`` argument without the ``subscribers`` wrapper, while the return value is the list representing the content inside of the ``subscriptions`` wrapper in the response, and there is no need to incorporate any particular endpoint's wrapper name into the implementation.
+The endpoint "Create Business Service Subscribers", or ``POST /business_services/{id}/subscribers``, wraps the response differently from the request.
+The end user can still pass the content to be wrapped via the ``json`` argument without the ``subscribers`` wrapper, while the return value is the list representing the content inside of the ``subscriptions`` wrapper in the response, and there is no need to hard-code any particular endpoint's wrapper name into the usage of the client.

 Some endpoints are unusual in that the request must be wrapped but the response is not wrapped or vice versa, i.e. creating Schedule overrides (``POST /schedules/{id}/overrides``) or to create a status update on an incient (``POST /incidents/{id}/status_updates``).
 In all such cases, the user still does not need to account for this, as the content will be returned and the request entity is wrapped as appropriate.

-For instance:
+What that looks like, for the "Create one or more overrides" endpoint:

 .. code-block:: python

-    created_overrides = session.rpost('/schedules/PGHI789/overrides', json=[
+    created_overrides = client.rpost('/schedules/PGHI789/overrides', json=[
         {
             "start": "2023-07-01T00:00:00-04:00",
             "end": "2023-07-02T00:00:00-04:00",